arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 challenge that's left is to learn how to *combine* parsers.
 That is, how Parsers Combinators work.

-That's the goal of this series.
+That's the goal of these pages.

 ## How we will proceed

-There are many similar series online, some specific to F#, such as [The "Understanding Parser Combinators" series][wlaschin] by Scott Wlaschin, many others based on Haskell, like the excellent [Parser
-Combinators: a Walkthrough, Or: Write you a Parsec for Great Good][leblanc] by Antoine Leblanc.
+There are many similar series online, some specific to F# &mdash; such as [The "Understanding Parser Combinators" series][wlaschin] by Scott Wlaschin &mdash; many others based on Haskell, like the excellent [Parser Combinators: a Walkthrough, Or: Write you a Parsec for Great Good][leblanc] by Antoine Leblanc.
 This post tries to stand out in a few different ways: